An Immigration Law Firm You Can Trust

 If you need to renew your 10-year permanent resident green card or replace a damaged, destroyed, or stolen green card, be sure to file an Application to Replace or Renew Permanent Resident Card on Form I-90.
-This application should be filed between five and six months prior to the expiration of your green card, or you could face costly delays.
+This application should be filed between five and six months before the expiration of your green card, or you could face costly delays.

 In the paragraphs below, our South Florida immigration attorneys at Robert M. Bell, P.A., describe the procedures to update your permanent resident status with the U.S. Citizenship and Immigration Services (USCIS).